“I hate reading books.”

 Besides, who wants to read a philosophy textbook anyway?

-Whether you need a gift for a baby shower, a graduation, a Christmas party, a retirement shindig, whatever, Where the Sidewalk Ends is the book that hits all the right spots and is exactly right every time.
+Whether you need a gift for a baby shower, a graduation, a Christmas party, a retirement shindig, whatever, Where the Sidewalk Ends is the volume that hits right for book lovers and book haters alike.

 8. The Way I Heard It